Krystal-WL/Krystal-WL/README.md

 ### Hi there 👋

 Hello👋, I'm Krystal Lin.
-Currently, I'm deepening my expertise in Data Science at [the University of Toronto Data Science Institute](https://datasciences.utoronto.ca/),  propelled by a diverse foundation in Project Management and Data Analysis at [ALCLE](https://www.alclecanada.com/) and an Earth Sciences degree from [the University of Waterloo](https://uwaterloo.ca/).
-My areas of keen interest include big data analytics and data visualization, where I'm eager to make significant contributions.
+Currently, I'm enhancing my Data Science expertise at [the University of Toronto Data Science Institute](https://datasciences.utoronto.ca/),  driven by my experience in Project Management and Data Analysis at [ALCLE](https://www.alclecanada.com/) and an Earth Sciences degree from [the University of Waterloo](https://uwaterloo.ca/).
+I'm particularly passionate about big data analytics and data visualization, aiming to contribute meaningfully in these fields.

 🌱 Outside of data, I love travel and photography, enriching my perspective.

 📫 Ready to collaborate or share insights?
 Connect on [LinkedIn](https://www.linkedin.com/in/krystal-wl/) and let’s grow together!😄"